arno-di-loreto/apihandyman.io/_posts/2020-01-15-api-toolbox-jq-and-openapi-part-1.md

 JQ's filename parameter can contain wildcards, allowing to work on multiple files at once.

-<asciinema-player poster="npt:1:20" title="Invoke JQ on multiple files"  rows="24" cols="80" author="Arnaud Lauret" src="/code/api-toolbox-jq-and-openapi/part-1/invoke-jq-multiple-files.cast"></asciinema-player>
+{% include asciinema.html src="/code/api-toolbox-jq-and-openapi/part-1/invoke-jq-multiple-files.cast" title="Invoke JQ on multiple files" poster="npt:1:20" %}

 We can, for example, extract the API name of each OpenAPI file using the following command as shown in the following listing (the github repository contains two OpenAPI demo files, both having the `.json` extension).